frankfralick/Charted/README.md

 #Charted

+Charted is a Python framework for visualizing data in Rhinoceros 3d.
 The goal is to provide an extension to Rhino's API that allows for the creation of both simple and complex visualizations, as well as offering the possibility of creating novel visualizations that would otherwise be difficult with other popular javascript/svg based tools and frameworks.

-The design goal of this code is to supply objects that are very featureful and at the same time unobtrusive and easy to implement.
+Charted aims to supply objects that are very featureful and at the same time unobtrusive and easy to implement.
 This is accomplished through a delegation pattern that makes class objects behave and feel like javascript's prototype pattern.